Studying the effect of phonon coherence and inflow on hydrogen bond formation in the $[(\mathrm{H}_2\mathrm{O})_2]^m$ cluster: Introduction

-The cavity quantum electrodynamics (QED) models \cite{Rabi1936, Rabi1937, Jaynes1963, Tavis1968} are a significant contribution to this paper.
-They provide a novel scientific framework for the investigation of light--matter interaction.
-The QED model is a stable and reliable theoretical model, and a series of work has been carried out around it in recent years, including those on quantum gates \cite{Dull2021}, quantum many-body phenomena \cite{Smith2021}, hydrogen molecule and its cation \cite{Ozhigov2021, Miao2023, MiaoOzhigov2023}, entropy and quantum discord \cite{MiaoHuihui2024, MiaoLi2025, Miao2024}, and dark state \cite{Lee1999, Andre2002, Poltl2012, Tanamoto2012, Hansom2014, Ozhigov2020}.
-In our paper, the hydrogen bond is described by a modified version of the Tavis--Cummings--Hubbard model \cite{Angelakis2007}, which is readily scaled to complex molecular systems.
+The cavity quantum electrodynamics (QED) models~\cite{Rabi1936, Rabi1937, Jaynes1963, Tavis1968} constitute a significant contribution to this paper.
+They provide a novel scientific framework for investigating light--matter interaction.
+The QED model is a stable and reliable theoretical model, and a substantial body of work has been built around it in recent years, covering quantum gates~\cite{Dull2021}, quantum many-body phenomena~\cite{Smith2021}, the hydrogen molecule and its cation~\cite{Ozhigov2021, Miao2023, MiaoOzhigov2023}, entropy and quantum discord~\cite{MiaoHuihui2024, MiaoLi2025}, and dark states~\cite{Lee1999, Andre2002, Poltl2012, Tanamoto2012, Hansom2014, Ozhigov2020}.
+In our paper, the hydrogen bond is described by a modified version of the Tavis--Cummings--Hubbard model~\cite{Angelakis2007}, which is readily scaled to complex molecular systems.

+The structure of this article is as follows.
+Sec.~\ref{sec:HBModel} introduces the hydrogen-bonded model, mapping each subsystem to a $\lambda$-type three-level system coupled to two effective phonon modes.
+Sec.~\ref{sec:Cluster} defines the $[(\mathrm{H}_2\mathrm{O})_2]^m$ cluster and distinguishes it from the $[\mathrm{H}_2\mathrm{O}]^{2m}$ configuration.
+Sec.~\ref{sec:Coherence} presents the Hamiltonians for the incoherent and coherent cases, where the phonon modes are either independent or shared among subsystems.
+Sec.~\ref{sec:DMP} describes the density matrix purification method used to efficiently solve the quantum master equation for large $m$.
+Sec.~\ref{sec:Results} presents the main numerical results, including the dynamics of the cluster, the emergence of dark states, and the effect of phonon inflow on hydrogen bond formation.
+Sec.~\ref{sec:Conclusion} summarizes the findings and discusses directions for future work.